Blog

 Maybe there's been betrayal.
 Maybe years of neglect.
 Maybe you've simply grown so far apart that you can't remember why you got together in the first place.

 Whatever brought you here, I want you to know something: broken marriages can be repaired.
-I've seen it happen thousands of times.
+I've seen it happen thousands of times over my 20+ years as a marriage coach.
 But it requires more than hope.
 It requires action.

 Here are 10 steps that actually work.